pywbem/pywbemtools/docs/pywbemcli/index.rst

 Pywbemcli command
 =================

-Pywbemcli provides access to WBEM servers from the command line.
+Pywbemcli provides access to WBEM servers from the terminal command line.
-It provides functionality to:
+It provides functionality using the WBEM protocol to:

 * Explore the CIM data of WBEM servers.
 It can manage/inspect the CIM model components including CIM classes, CIM instances, and CIM qualifiers and